DeveloperZo/eligibility-poc/docs/archive/FINAL_STATUS.md

 ## ✅ SYSTEM VERIFICATION COMPLETE

-**The Eligibility Rule Management System is now cohesive, error-free, and ready for the next development phase.**
+**The benefit plan Management System is now cohesive, error-free, and ready for the next development phase.**

 All components have been tested, all imports resolved, all critical issues fixed.
 The system can be started and used immediately following the README.md instructions.